benhowell/benhowell.github.com/_posts/2014-06-20-multithreaded-javascript-using-nashorn.md

 <br/>

 #### Shebang
 If you want to run your scripts as system executables, you can use the shebang (#!) at the beginning of a script file.
 Just add `#!/usr/bin/jjs` as the first line in your script.
+To execute:
 {% highlight bash linenos=table %}
-jjs example.js
+./example.js
 {% endhighlight %}
 <br/>